lawal-mj/load-mimic-iv-into-postgresql/README.md

-19. Here, if primary keys are needed for the database, run the same code. and change just to the "load.sql" to **constraint.sql**.
-SKip this step if you dont need primary keys for the database.

-> **mimic=#**  \i C:/Users/your-pc-name/Documents/mimic-documents/constraint.sql

-20. do the same thing as in 18, just change the load.sql to index.sql.
-Ths creates indexes for the tables in the database.

 21. Next run the vaildation script, if using the demo, you should do the same as in 18, but change "load.sql" to "validate_demo.sql" and if its the main MIMIC-IV data, chnage it to "validate.sql" instead.